nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![RandomlyAssignTaskState0](images/RandomlyAssignTaskState0.png)

 Step 2.
-The user executes the command `assign_task_rand 1` to assign the first (and only) `Task` randomly to any team member.
+The user executes the command `assign random 1` to assign the first (and only) `Task` randomly to any team member.
 As none of the team members have been added, all of them are candidates for random assignment.
 One of them will be randomly assigned the task.

 ![RandomlyAssignTaskState1](images/RandomlyAssignTaskState1.png)

 Step 3.
-The user may want to assign a second team member to the task, hence executing `assign_task_rand 1` again.
+The user may want to assign a second team member to the task, hence executing `assign random 1` again.
 The team member who has previously been allocated will not be considered.
 Similar to above, one more team member will be randomly allocated the task.